 10 Reasons to Travel in the Low Season in Tonga(c) tongapocketguide.com

 1. Cheaper Flights

 Often, what stands in the way between you and a getaway is the price of flights.
 Admittedly, there only seems to be a small window of decreased international airfares to Tonga around February and March, but airfare sales are much more abundant in the South Pacific between November and May.
 Where you’ll make the most savings in the low season, however, are on domestic flights in Tonga!
 The one domestic carrier is known to do airfare sales at various times throughout the low season where you’ll see fares as low as TOP$200 to Vava’u, TOP$50 to ‘Eua and TOP$150 to Ha’apai!
-Get more tips for getting cheaper airfares in How Much Does it Cost to Fly in Tonga?
+Get more tips for getting cheaper international flights in How to Book a Cheap Flight to Tonga and domestic airfares in How Much Does it Cost to Fly in Tonga?

-10 Reasons to Travel in the Low Season in Tonga(c) Pixabay
+10 Reasons to Travel in the Low Season in Tonga© TongaPocketGuide.com

 2. Cheaper Accommodation Rates

-During the whale season in Tonga, accommodation rates are cranked up to their highest, but in the low season, get ready to see some appealing decreases.
-Resorts, especially, will do deals such as “pay for 5 stay for 7”, while many other accommodations will have specific “low season rates”.
-Some low season rates might not be advertised so we recommend asking about low season rates before booking.
-Learn more about accommodation prices in Tonga in What is the Cost of Accommodation in Tonga?
+During the whale season in Tonga, accommodation rates, particularly in Vava’u and ‘Eua, are cranked up to their highest, but in the low season, get ready to see some appealing decreases.
+We’ve seen some Tonga resorts do deals such as “pay for 5; stay for 7”, while many other accommodations will have specific “low season rates”.
+Some low season rates might not be advertised so we recommend asking about low season rates when booking.
+See what accommodation costs to expect in How Much Does a Trip to Tonga Cost?

 4. The Weather is Mostly Glorious

 What puts many travellers off travelling Tonga in the low season is the term “wet season”.
 This conjures up images of constant rain, tropical storms and general misery for your holiday.
 However, this really isn’t the case!
 Tonga is still mostly sunny and hot, even in the low season.
 There’s just an increased amount of rain and a risk of cyclones.
-See what the wet season actually means by checking out our article on What is the Weather Like in Tonga?
+See what the wet season actually means by checking out our guide to the Tonga Weather, Seasons & Climate + Weather by Month.

-10 Reasons to Travel in the Low Season in Tonga(c) Pixabay
+10 Reasons to Travel in the Low Season in Tonga© TongaPocketGuide.com

 5. Tonga Looks Amazing All Year Round

 Tonga is a tropical paradise all your round.
 There’s no season where the landscapes or seascapes look better than the other.
-Waters are clear, corals are teeming with life, the historical sites still stand majestically, and the beaches and small islands dotting the archipelago still look like something from a postcard.
-Whatever time of the year you visit Tonga, there will be plenty of photo opportunities.
+The water is clear, corals are teeming with life, the historical sites still stand majestically, and the beaches and small islands dotting the archipelago still look like something from a postcard.
+Whatever time of the year you visit Tonga, there will be plenty of photo opportunities – just see Where to Take Pictures in Tonga: 10 Best Photography Spots.

+10 Reasons to Travel in the Low Season in Tonga(c) tongapocketguide.com